How To Sign Up for Obamacare in the District of Columbia

 Getting In-Person Help with Enrollment

-In the District of Columbia, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a certified Assister or from a certified agent or broker.
+In the District of Columbia, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a navigator (often called a "certified assister" in D.C.) or from a licensed health insurance agent or broker.

-To find a District of Columbia certified Assister, broker, or agent, use the Get Expert Help page at DC Health Link.
+Find a navigator.
+To find a District of Columbia certified navigator, broker, or agent, use the Get Expert Help page at DC Health Link.

 Getting Help by Phone